0cjs/sedoc/linux/distro/pkg-nix.md

 ### Environments and Profiles

-An _environment_ is a directory in the store that provides a standard Unix
-$PREFIX hierarchy (`bin/`, `share/`, etc.) giving a synthesized view of a subset of packages in the whole store.
+An _environment_ is a locally-generated package (a directory under `/nix/store/`) that provides a standard Unix $PREFIX hierarchy (`bin/`, `share/`, etc.) giving a synthesized view of a subset of packages in the whole store.
 This view includes filename priority, usually determined by the order in which packages were installed, so an environment with A then B installed is different from an environment with B then A installed.
 Environments will be re-used if a sequence of install commands produces the same environment as one that already exists.

 A _profile_ is a name for a set of environments called _generations_ of that profile, one of which is the _current generation_.
 The generations